qirolab/nuxt-sanctum-authentication/README.md

 ### **Purpose**

 `useCurrentUser()` is a dedicated composable for accessing the current authenticated user.
-It is handy when you need to access user data across various components without needing the full functionality of `useSanctumAuth()`.
+It is handy when you need to access user data across various components without needing the full functionality of `useSanctum()`.

 ### **Features**